AdobeDocs/journey-optimizer.it-IT/help/using/action/acc-action.md

 In questo viene presentato un caso d’uso end-to-end [sezione](../building-journeys/campaign-classic-use-case.md).

-Per ogni azione configurata, nella palette Progettazione percorsi è disponibile un’attività di azione.
-Fai riferimento a questo [sezione](../building-journeys/using-adobe-campaign-classic.md).
+For each action configured, an action activity is available in the journey designer palette.
+Refer to this [section](../building-journeys/using-adobe-campaign-classic.md).

 ## Note importanti {#important-notes}

 * I messaggi non sono soggetti a limitazione.
 Il sistema limita il numero di messaggi che possono essere inviati a 4000 per 5 minuti, in base allo SLA di Campaign corrente.
 Per questo motivo, Journey Optimizer deve essere utilizzato solo in casi d’uso unitari (singoli eventi, non segmenti).

 * È necessario configurare un’azione sull’area di lavoro per modello da utilizzare.
-Devi configurare un’azione in Journey Optimizer per ogni modello che desideri utilizzare da Adobe Campaign.
+You need to configure one action in Journey Optimizer for each template you wish to use from Adobe Campaign.

 * È consigliabile utilizzare un’istanza del Centro messaggi dedicata ospitata per questa integrazione per evitare di influenzare altre operazioni di Campaign che potrebbero essere in corso.
-Il server di marketing può essere ospitato o on-premise.
-La build richiesta è 21.1 Release Candidate o successiva.
+The marketing server can be hosted or on-premise.
+The build required is 21.1 Release Candidate or greater.

-* Non esiste una convalida relativa alla correttezza del payload o del messaggio Campaign.
+* There is no validation that the payload or Campaign message is correct.

 * Non puoi utilizzare un’azione Campaign con un evento di qualificazione dei segmenti.

 ## Prerequisiti {#prerequisites}

 In Campaign, devi creare e pubblicare un messaggio transazionale e il relativo evento associato.
-Fai riferimento a [Documentazione di Adobe Campaign](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/about-transactional-messaging.html#transactional-messaging){target=&quot;_blank&quot;}.
+Refer to the [Adobe Campaign documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/about-transactional-messaging.html#transactional-messaging){target=&quot;_blank&quot;}.

 Puoi creare il payload JSON corrispondente a ciascun messaggio seguendo il pattern seguente.
-Quindi incolla questo payload durante la configurazione dell’azione in Journey Orchestration (vedi sotto)
+You will then paste this payload when configuring the action in Journey Orchestration (see below)

 Ecco un esempio: